eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 As part of the ecosystem, the use of common interfaces and protocols for provisioning qualified electronic signatures and seals will create a unified European market for QTSPs offering remote signature services.
-European citizens will be able to choose any QTSP, without worrying about technical interoperability, and this will enhance competition.

 Besides providers of qualified electronic signatures and seals, also providers of non-qualified electronic signatures or seals may exist.
 However, such